huni1023/huni1023/README.md

 ### Hi 👋

 I'm interested in educational assessment and data-mining.
-Practically, I build computational tools to evaluate student's ability.
+Practically, I build computational tools to evaluate learner's ability.

 # 1. Products
 The list of products that I developed myself or with colleagues